MarkTretiak/OnlineStore/README.md

-OnlineStore Database Project
+# OnlineStore Database Project

 This repository contains the implementation of my database course project developed using Microsoft SQL Server.
 The project demonstrates a complete relational database design for a small online retail system, including schema creation, data population, indexing, queries, stored procedures, triggers, and transactional logic.

-Project Overview
+# Project Overview

 The database models a simplified online store environment and includes the following core entities:

-Customers – customer information
+'Customers' – customer information

-Categories – product classification
+'Categories' – product classification

-Products – merchandise offered by the store
+'Products' – merchandise offered by the store

-Orders – purchase orders placed by customers
+'Orders' – purchase orders placed by customers

-OrderItems – junction table representing the many-to-many relationship between Orders and Products
+'OrderItems' – junction table representing the many-to-many relationship between Orders and Products

-Payments – payment records linked to each order
+'Payments' – payment records linked to each order

-Logs – auxiliary table used to demonstrate TRUNCATE operations
+'Logs' – auxiliary table used to demonstrate TRUNCATE operations

 The system supports realistic operations such as order processing, payment handling, and stock updates.